Proxy Denoising for Source-Free Domain Adaptation: Experiments

 \subsection{Model Analysis}

-\textbf{Feature distribution visualization.} Based on the task Cl$\to$Ar in Office-Home, we conducted a toy experiment to visualize the feature distribution of {\modelshortname} using the t-SNE tool.
+\textbf{Feature distribution visualization.} Based on the task Cl$\to$Ar in the Office-Home dataset, we conducted a toy experiment to visualize the feature distribution of {\modelshortname} using the t-SNE tool.
 Meanwhile, five comparisons are considered, including CLIP-V, SHOT, TPDS, DIFO-V and Oracle.
-Among them, CLIP-V is the zero-shot result, and Oracle is trained on domain Cl with the real labels.
+Among them, CLIP-V is the zero-shot result, and Oracle is trained on target domain {Ar} with the ground truth.
 For a clear view, all results are presented in 3D density charts.
 As shown in Fig.~\ref{fig:visfea}, from CLIP-V to Oracle, category clustering becomes increasingly apparent.
 The distribution shape of DIFO-V and {\modelshortname}-V is closer to the expert model than that of non-multimodal methods, SHOT and TPDS.
 Furthermore, although DIFO-V and {\modelshortname}-V have a similar pattern, {\modelshortname}-V's shape is more detailed with Oracle.

-\textbf{Ablation studies.} This part of the experiment isolates the effect of the objective components in Eq.~\eqref{eqn:loss_final} and proxy denoising.
+\textbf{Ablation studies.} This part isolates the effect of (1) the objective components in Eq.~(\ref{eqn:loss_final}) and (2) proxy denoising (PD).
 Tab.~\ref{tab:ab_loss} presents the ablation study results, with the baseline being the results of the source model (1 row).
-When $\mathcal{L}_{Syn}$ or $\mathcal{L}_{Ref}$ is used alone (2, 3 row), their performances show similar average accuracy.
+When $\mathcal{L}_{\rm{Apt}}$ or $\mathcal{L}_{\rm{Ref}}$ is used alone (2, 3 row), their performances show similar average accuracy.
 However, when they work together, the best results are achieved (4 row).
 This comparison indicates that the proposed two losses jointly contribute to the final performance.
+Additionally, we further evaluate the mutual information item ${\rm{MI}}(\cdot,\cdot)$ in $L_{\rm{Apt}}$ with a variant of ProDe, denoted ProDe w KL, where ${\rm{MI}}(\cdot,\cdot)$ is replaced by the KL divergence loss.
+A significant average gap of {\bf 7.2\%} (compared with the results in 4 row) confirms the advantage of the mutual information optimization (5 row).